bahrus/xtal-material/README.md

 The base class, BraKet, also defines a custom element, "bra-ket", which searches for template elements outside any Shadow DOM, with attribute data-src.
 It preemptively downloads those template files.
 Kind of a [link preload](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content) feature for HTML/CSS markup.
 (For now, I find that preload only works well for JavaScript, and, from what I hear, fonts.
 I've not had much luck with HTML, CSS, or (pre)fetch).

-The base class is designed to serve as a base class for any web component where the desire is to unite markup together with script, without blending it together in a kind of JavaScript markup salad.
+The base class is designed to serve as a base class for any web component where the desire is to unite markup together with script, without blending it together in a kind of JavaScript puree.
+Not that there's anything wrong with that.

 The cost of this standalone ES6 module is only 999 bytes (usual conditions apply).